Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

 The difference between dual sourcing and single sourcing is clearly the number of suppliers.
 In single sourcing, the business will choose one among other suppliers that provide the same goods or services.

-On the other hand, Dual sourcing refers to an approach where it uses preferred suppliers to provide the same product or services.
+On the other hand, dual sourcing refers to an approach where it uses preferred suppliers to provide the same product or services.

 Many purchasers are still undecided whether to use dual sourcing or single sourcing.
 With single sourcing, purchasers can lower the costs due to leveraging the volume of products.